Community support, services, shops, local takeaways and delivered food

 Supermarkets and their local outlets

-Waitrose Brunswick Centre: Hours when last visited are were 8 to early evening pm Mon – Friday and to 7pm on Saturday.
-On Sunday it’s 12.30 to 6pm.
-Special hours for elderly & vulnerable are 8-9am every day and on Sundays 11.30-12.30am.
-We’ve had reports that Waitrose may change closing times at short notice
+Waitrose Brunswick Centre: Hours when last visited are 8 am to 8 pm Mon – Friday and to 7 pm on Saturday.
+On Sunday it’s 12.30 to 6 pm.
+Special hours for elderly & vulnerable are 8-9 am every day and on Sundays 11.30-12.30 am.
+Lines are reported to be shortest an hour after opening and the hour before closing

 In addition, Waitrose are operating a special access for NHS workers.
 Turn up at the front of the line for immediate entry with a fast NHS worker priority check out.

-Tesco Express, Opposite Russell Square Tube: 6am-10pm every day but no priority for aged or vulnerable.
+Tesco Express, Opposite Russell Square Tube: Hours changed to 7 am to 11.00 pm No priority for aged or vulnerable.

-Sainsbury’s Local, Brunswick Centre: Elderly and vulnerable no special hours but priority on request.
-7am-10pm every day
+Sainsbury’s Local, Brunswick Centre: Elderly and vulnerable – always first inline no special hours 7 am-10 pm every day

-Marks and Spencer – tucked way next to Boots in St Pancras Station – Food and wine only – but open to 10 every evening.
+Marks and Spencer – tucked way next to Boots in St Pancras Station – Food and wine only – hours variable

-Waitrose Kings Cross Station (by Platform 9): Small store with all the basics currently open to 10.00 pm (was 11 pm)
+Waitrose Kings Cross Station (by Platform 9): Small store with all the basics but helpfully open to 10.00 pm

 Fruit and Veg (Delivered)